Spider veins, bumps, cellulite - a tribute to connective tissue

 Our connective tissue holds us together in the truest sense of the word.
 Together with our largest organ, our skin, which we take care of every day here at JUNGLÜCK .
 This makes it all the more important to look a few layers deeper to find out how we can support our connective tissue as well as our skin.
 Especially when we can already see the marks on our skin and don't feel comfortable with them.

-For the three most common "weaknesses", I have collected some tips on how we can best support our connective tissue and our skin, either preventively or if we have already discovered some traces.
+For the three most common "weaknesses", I have collected some tips on how we can best support our connective tissue and our skin, either preventatively or when we have already discovered some traces.
 However, this is not about giving out insider tips and 100% guarantees.
-This is my tribute to our connective tissue, which does amazing things every day and deserves an extra portion of care for that reason alone.
+This is my tribute to our connective tissue, which does amazing things every day and deserves an extra portion of care for this reason alone.
 Perhaps this will also teach us to accept and love ourselves a little more for who we are.

 2. connective tissue "weaknesses